Throne of Ahaz was one of the better black metal bands to emerge from

 track is, in many ways, the highlight of the album.

 The next song is "An Arctic Star of Blackness", which begins with more fast tremolo

 riffs, before transitioning into more old school black metal riffs.
 This is definitely hateful and fast-paced for the most

 part, though there are hints of darker things, almost down-tempo melodies that take you on a journey through a frozen landscape.

 This holds true for the entire album.
 There are several temp changes, showing a lot of variation within the established framework

 of this subgenre.

-while also showing a lot of variation.
+riffs, while also showing a lot of variation.
 Each song has its own identity, despite the familiar patterns that are present.
-Beretorn's

-vocals seem utterly consumed with hatred on this album.
-Cold tremolo riffs come and go, though the bursts of speed are somewhat
+Beretorn's vocals seem utterly consumed with hatred on this album.
+Cold tremolo riffs come and go, though the bursts of speed

 like Mjöllnir, itself.
 Lyrically, this is not too far from the themes used by Immortal.